Dick Ackerman

 2012: Delegate, Republican National Convention

-- Linda Ackerman is the National Committeewoman from the California Republican Party (2008-Present).
-Linda also serves on the Metropolitcan Water District of Southern California (2008-Present).
-In 2009, Linda Ackerman was a Special Election candidate for AD-72 (Lost; 19.7%).
+- Linda I. Ackerman was the National Committeewoman from the California Republican Party (2008-2016).
+Linda also serves on the Metropolitcan Water District of Southern California (2008-Present), and the Santa Ana Regional Water Quality Control Board (2010-Present).
+In 2009, Linda was a Special Election candidate for AD-72 (Lost; 19.7%).

 - NOTABLE NO VOTE (Expanded Local Pension Benefits): Ackerman was one of 7 State Senators (and 14 legislators overall) who voted against AB 616 (2001) by Tom Calderon, which created allowed California cities, counties and special districts to offer retirement benefit factors up to 3% at age 60.
 These higher benefit factors led to severe unfunded pension liabilities in a number of cities a decade later.